Religion in Singapore: Spirit-Medium Cults

+Some dang-ki believe in a spirit who "shakes the Heavens [and] comes from the west riding on a tiger and a dragon, bearing a holy seal".
+This being's voice is "like thunder" and "makes the shen (spirits)...and devils tremble", it wields a sword that can kill evil spirits, and it can bring salvation.

 Transcendental Meditation

 The Transcendental Meditation movement was founded by Indian guru Maharishi Mahesh Yogi in the mid-1950s.
-Central to the movement is a specific form of silent, mantra meditation that is practiced for 15–20 minutes twice per day and is taught by certified teachers through a standard course of instruction, which costs a fee that varies by country.
+Central to the movement is a specific form of silent, mantra meditation that is practised for 15–20 minutes twice per day and is taught by certified teachers through a standard course of instruction, which costs a fee that varies by country.
 The Singapore TM Centre is run by The Spiritual Regeneration Movement Foundation of Singapore and located at Cendex Centre on Lower Delta Road.
 It charges S$1,500 per adult and S$2,400 per family for a course that includes personal instruction and follow-up group sessions.

 True Jesus Church

 True Jesus Church is a non-trinitarian restorationist Christian sect that emerged in 1917 in Beijing, China.
 With teachings influenced by both the early Pentecostal and Adventist movements, the church practices Sabbath keeping, speaking in tongues, foot washing, faith healing and water baptism by full body immersion in natural living waters, with head bowed and face downwards.
 Members of the True Jesus Church Singapore meet in four worship venues: Adam Road, Sembawang, Serangoon and Telok Kurau.